juliozinga/FIWARELab-monitoringAPI/README.md

-# XIFI - Federation Monitoring API Component
+# FIWARELab - Federation Monitoring API Component

 This is the code repository for the federation monitoring API component, the FIWARE tool used to provide information to user/app by a RESTFUL service.

 This project is part of [FIWARE](http://www.fiware.org).

 Any feedback on this documentation is highly welcome, including bugs, typos or things you think should be included but are not.
-You can use [github issues](https://github.com/SmartInfrastructures/xifi-monitoringAPI/issues/new) to provide feedback.
+You can use [github issues](https://github.com/SmartInfrastructures/FIWARELab-monitoringAPI/issues/new) to provide feedback.

 [Top](#top)

 ## Description

 Federation Monitoring API is a [NodeJS](https://nodejs.org/) application that can be easily configured and modified.
 This application is based on Node.js: an open source, cross-platform runtime environment for server-side and networking applications.
-This application is a part of the structured monitoring system developed inside the XIFI project.
+This application is a part of the structured monitoring system developed inside the FIWARE project.
 This component retrieves information by several distributed tools (i.e. Orion, Cosmos,) and export them to the end-users.
 Moreover he API service is protected by a [proxy](https://github.com/ging/fi-ware-pep-proxy) that evaluates the user's credentials through an oauth2 system.
 ![alt text](http://wiki.fi-xifi.eu/wiki/images/thumb/c/cf/Federation_Monitoring.png/800px-Federation_Monitoring.png "The federation monitoring architecture")
 API provides information, for example about the [Openstack](https://www.openstack.org/) installation, the CPU usage (CPU, RAM, DISK).
 The information schema that can be provided by the Federation Monitoring API is the presented in this image.
 ![alt text](http://wiki.fi-xifi.eu/wiki/images/thumb/5/5d/Monitoring-dataModel.png/800px-Monitoring-dataModel.png "The federation monitoring API information schema")